Variational Linearized Laplace Approximation for Bayesian Deep Learning: Background

 The earlier formulation of LA suffers from underfitting \citep{lawrence2001variational}.
 This is attributed to the fact that the GGN approximation is the true Hessian matrix of the linearized DNN \(g_{\hat{\bm{\theta}}}^\text{lin}(\mathbf{x}, \bm{\theta}) := g(\mathbf{x}, \hat{\bm{\theta}}) + J_{\hat{\bm{\theta}}}(\mathbf{x}_n) (\bm{\theta} - \hat{\bm{\theta}})\) \citep{immer2021improving}.
 This implies a shift between posterior inference and predictions that can be mitigated by also predicting using the linearized model:

 This method is known as the linearized LA (LLA).
-Despite these approximations, LLA still requires the inversion of \(\bm{\Sigma}^{-1}\) which scales cubically with the number of parameters of the DNN.
-A dual formulation of LLA as a Gaussian Process (GP), described in the next section, scales with cubic cost in the number of training points.
+However, despite these approximations, LLA still requires the inversion of \(\bm{\Sigma}^{-1}\) which scales cubically with the number of parameters of the DNN.
+A dual formulation of LLA as a Gaussian Process (GP), described in the next section, scales with cubic cost w.r.t the number of training points.